Game Audio Network Guild Awards: Best Game Audio Presentation, Podcast or Broadcast: "Returnal with Loic Couthier & Toivo Kallio" — Tonebenders Sound Design Podcast 21st (2023)

 The 21st annual G.A.N.G.
-Awards will take place on March 23, 2023.
-For the first time since 2019, the ceremony will return to the Moscone Center.
+Awards took place on March 23, 2023.
+For the first time since 2019, the ceremony returned to the Moscone Center.
 Submissions opened on December 17, 2022, and nominees were announced on February 9, 2023.
-Paul Lipson, former G.A.N.G. president, will receive the Lifetime Achievement Award.
+Paul Lipson, former G.A.N.G. president, received the Lifetime Achievement Award.
+God of War Ragnarök won all 14 of its nominations, representing more than half of the awards.